The Liturgical And Sacramental Nature Of St. Paul's Epistles

 “The Lord is at hand” (v.
 5) should not be heard as the Parousia / Second Coming, but as Christ coming to his church in the Bread and Cup!

 Verse 6 “don’t be anxious” should not be read in the abstract as it usually is.
-The St. John Chrysostom Liturgy admonishes its communicants, “let us now lay aside all earthly care.”
+The St. John Chrysostom Liturgy admonishes its communicants in the Cherubic Hymn, “let us now lay aside all earthly care.”
 This, I think, is what Paul is saying here, but he is saying much more besides.

 Nor should we read verse 7 “the peace of God that surpasses … “ abstractly as we tend to do, but as one of the earliest Pax Domini’s on record!
 A performative Eucharistic Word that imparts what it states.
 “Peace that scorns rational explanation.”